sfbennett/db-design-challenge/README.md

 # TechNative PostgreSQL Database Design Challenge

-Split into two distinct parts, this project involved designing two unique databases for:
+This project involved designing two unique databases for:

 - The Guardian 2 (a blog databse storing information on authors and blog posts)
 - Etsy 2 (an e-commerce store database storing information on sellers and products)